 Even absent exercise, eating beef stimulates muscle protein synthesis in subjects of all ages.10, 11 A 113 g serving of beef providing 30 g of beef protein increases muscle protein synthesis by about 50% in both young and older subjects; however, increasing the beef serving to 340 g does not improve the response.12

-Therefore if you want to get the greatest anabolic response from eating meat, the best strategy may be to eat moderate portions (100-150 g) at each sitting.
+Therefore if you want to get the greatest anabolic response from eating meat, the best strategy may be to eat moderate portions (100-150 g meat provides 25-30 g protein) at each sitting.
 Eating larger portions apparently results in the valuable protein being converted to carbohydrate rather than being used for muscle protein synthesis.

-Beef also supports the post-exercise rise in muscle protein synthesis, and more effectively than a soybean-based meat replacement supplying the same amount of nitrogen (protein).13 We expect this since beef has a higher quality of protein than soy (Table 1).
+Beef also supports the post-exercise rise in muscle protein synthesis more effectively than a soybean-based meat replacement supplying the same amount of nitrogen (protein).13 We expect this since beef has a higher quality of protein than soy (Table 1).

 A 2019 systematic review and meta-analysis of randomized controlled trials found that consuming beef protein in conjunction with resistance training produced similar improvements in lean mass and fat mass to using whey protein, and was more effective than no additional protein for increasing lower-limb muscle strength.14